ropensci/fellingdater/README.md

 ### sapwood\_comb\_plot()

-`sapwood_comb_plot()` provides an easy-to-use function to plot the output of `sapwood_combine()` with `ggplot()`.
+`sapwood_comb_plot()` provides an easy-to-use function to compute and simultaneously plot the output of `sapwood_combine()` with `ggplot()`.

-For each individual series the probability density for the number of sapwood rings (i.e. the date range in which the actual felling date is situated) is displayed, according to the chosen sapwood model.
+For each individual series the probability density for the number of observed sapwood rings (i.e. the date range in which the actual felling date is situated) is displayed, according to the chosen sapwood model.
 The combined probability density for the shared felling date is highlighted in dark grey.
 A horizontal line delineates the *highest probability density interval* (hdi) according to the chosen credible interval (`credMass`).

 The `dummy1` set of simulated tree-ring series might share a common felling date.
 According to the `sapwood_combine()` output this shared